Umami Pot

 Goma Dressing (Japanese sesame salad dressing)

-The main ingredient in goma dressing, sesame seeds, is not only known for their delightful flavor but also for their high nutritional value.
-They contain sesame lignans, vitamin B1, vitamin B2, calcium, iron, and magnesium, all packed into each seed.
-These nutrients can help lower bad cholesterol, improve liver function, and promote youthfulness.
+They contain sesame lignans, vitamins B1 and B2, calcium, iron, and magnesium, all packed into each tiny seed.
+These nutrients can help lower bad cholesterol, improve liver function, and promote youthful skin.

 Toasting sesame seeds to enhance flavor

-After toasting, to prevent burning from residual heat, immediately transfer them to a mortar or a food processor for the next step.
+After toasting, to prevent burning from residual heat, immediately transfer them to a mortar or food processor for the next step.

-Grinding toasted sesame seeds
+Grinding toasted sesame seeds to a smooth consistency

 Goma Dressing (Japanese sesame salad dressing)